-It isn’t the cheapest option but the ability to combine front light and camera offers lots of scope.
+It isn’t the cheapest option but the ability to combine front light and camera offers lots of features.

-The camera is capable of 1080p at 60fps, has an ultrawide viewing angle of 135 degrees, image stabilization, 7 hour battery time, looping video option, bike alarm and more.
+The camera is capable of 1080p at 60fps, has an ultrawide viewing angle of 135º, image stabilization, 7 hour battery time, looping video option, bike alarm, and more.

 Typically, the more expensive a camera is, the better the image quality.